-The Action Project is a student-led service learning project that provides students with the opportunity to address watershed health issues that affect their community at the school, neighborhood, or city level.
-Integrating service into curriculum is an opportunity for students to connect with key watershed concepts and topics through on-the-ground work.
+The Action Project provides students with the opportunity to determine and address watershed health issues that affect their community at the school, neighborhood, or city level.
+Integrating an action project into curriculum is an opportunity for students to connect with key watershed concepts and topics through on-the-ground work and skill-building.

-Teachers work with students to brainstorm a hands-on project that addresses a watershed health issue of interest.
-By empowering students to work together to creatively solve problems through the service learning framework, we are supporting students in becoming the next generation of stewards and advocates for our lands and waters.
+By empowering students to work together to creatively solve problems through an action project, we are supporting students in becoming the next generation of stewards and advocates for our lands and waters.

 The Action Project Framework

 Six Stages – Environmental Action Civics

 About the Earth Force Process